Insight

 How much time can be taken off?

-The right is to a ‘reasonable’ amount of time off to take action which is ‘necessary’ in order to deal with the unexpected or sudden events listed above.
+The right is to have a ‘reasonable’ amount of time off to take action which is ‘necessary’ in order to deal with the unexpected or sudden events listed above.
 What is ‘necessary’ will depend on the circumstances of each case.

 In terms of the amount of time off: again, what is ‘reasonable’ will depend upon the nature of the incident and the employee's individual circumstances.
 There is guidance to suggest that whilst each situation will need to be assessed on its own merits, one or possibly two days at most may well be enough to deal with any particular situation.